edcres/test-apps/flutter/basic_bloc/bloc_to_bloc_comms/README.md

 The BLoC-to-BLoC communication is achieved by:

-    Passing an instance of LoggerBloc to CounterBloc.
+    -Passing an instance of LoggerBloc to CounterBloc.
-    Having CounterBloc call LoggerBloc's log method to log messages whenever the counter value changes.
+    -Having CounterBloc call LoggerBloc's log method to log messages whenever the counter value changes.

 ____________________________________________________________